oceanprotocol-archive/OEPs/6/README.md

 * SERVICES may fail, in which case failure should be reported with relevant information to the CONSUMER
 * PROVIDER provides SERVICE and PROOF
 * VERIFIER validates PROOF
-* SERICE CONTRACT must be settled and any tokens transfered after receipt of valid PROOF
+* SERVICE CONTRACT must be settled and any tokens transfered after receipt of valid PROOF
 * OUTPUT ASSETS, if created, must be identified and communicated to the CONSUMER

 <a name="specification"></a>